sjrd/ozma/README.md

 To run a compiled object, use the program `ozma`.

-    $ ozma package.subpack.ObjectName [ARGS...]
+    $ ozma pack.subpack.ObjectName [ARGS...]

-Then, you can run the Hello world program:
+Thus, you can run the Hello world program like this:

     $ ozma helloword.HelloWorld